Blaine-Dillingham/FiveThirtyLate/README.md

 An avid reader of FiveThirtyEight, I sought to explore whether I could achieve comparable performance at predicting US elections by using machine learning to find previously undiscovered patterns, rather than manually weighting different parts of a probabilistic model as FiveThirtyEight does.

 I trained several models to predict the percent of the vote won by the Republican [^1] in US Senate Elections given the ideology of each candidate, the partisan lean of the state they’re running in, the national partisan environment (think 2018’s “Blue Wave”), and national economic indicators.
 I assembled the training data from several different publicly available datasets of over 10 million entries.
 I trained decision trees, random forests, and neural networks on Senate elections in the years 2000-2010, and used the 2012 elections as a validation to experiment with the performance of different hyperparameters.
 I then built a test set of Senate elections in 2016-2020 to evaluate the final performance of these models.
+Using an ensemble of the best-performing random forest and neural network, I was able to predict unseen data points within 8%, on average, which is comparabe to the true margin of error on many polls.

 <p align="center">
   <img width="700" src="https://user-images.githubusercontent.com/98286463/183139138-9c510cf5-3290-4477-be9e-b9bb5aa69abe.png">